Quick Upload It! (QUI!)

 If you have pages that need minor edits, use QUI! to re-upload them.

-Even pages with major edits, like the addition of a new image or a link to a PDF, can be re-uploaded with QUI!, as long as you then remember to upload the new image, PDF file, or other file (QUI! will not remind you to upload them).
+Even pages with major edits, like the addition of a new image or a link to a PDF, can be re-uploaded with QUI!, as long as you remember to upload the new image, PDF file, or other file (QUI! will not remind you to upload them).

 If you prefer the comfort of having SBI! tell you what referenced files to also upload, use Upload Your Own HTML to re-upload existing page files.